 - 1. Prior to being assigned to a Friday detention at school, a letter of notification will be sent, or a phone call to parents will be made.
 A conference may be held among parent(s), student and principal if necessary. - 2.
 Once the student is assigned to a Friday detention, he/she must report to the High School office Friday 3:30 p.m. and will remain until 5:00 p.m.
 The student will be ineligible to participate in or attend any extracurricular activities until the Friday detention is served.
-If the student is late or absent, he/she will have in-school suspension until the detention is made up. - 3.
-During the student's attendance for the Friday he/she is expected to: - Work on school assignments. - Remain in assigned seat, unless given permission to do otherwise. - Not visit with anyone. - Not lay head on desk.
+If the student is late or absent, he/she will have in-school suspension until the detention is made up.

+- 3. During the student's attendance for the Friday he/she is expected to:

+- Work on school assignments.

+- Remain in the assigned seat, unless given permission to do otherwise.

+- Not visit with anyone.

+- Don't lay your head on the desk.